-- The key advantage of Google Cloud Platform narrows down to Google Kubernetes Engine, which is one of a kind container manager.
-With its new service, Anthos that runs on Google Kubernetes Engine, Google plans to bring other mainstream cloud services such as AWS and Azure to Kubernetes.
+- The essential advantage of Google Cloud Platform narrows down to Google Kubernetes Engine, a powerful container manager.
+With its new service, Anthos, which runs on Google Kubernetes Engine, Google plans to bring other mainstream cloud-based services, such as AWS and Azure, to Kubernetes.

 - Google Cloud Platform offers live migrations of virtual machines.

 - Flexible cost structure and added flexibility due to its open-source nature.